 Rooms range from $60 to $120 per night, double occupancy.

 If you’ve got the budget, Kampala also boasts 4-star Sheraton and Humura Resorts, and a 5-star Serena Hotel.
 Each is world-class, with a variety of restaurant options, conference facilities, business centre, air conditioning, swimming pool, gym, spa, and wifi.
 Pure luxury.

 Rooms range from $180 to $400 per night, double occupancy.

 TIPS FOR KAMPALA

 Kampala is a busy, dusty, young, and very fun city.
 There’s a place to be every night of the week.
-Big Mike’s, Bubbles O’Leary’s, Casablanca, Cayenne, Koko, Guvnor, Silk, Posh, Capital Pub…
+The best bars in Kampala are Big Mike’s, Bubbles O’Leary’s, Casablanca, Cayenne, Koko, Guvnor, Silk, Posh, Capital Pub…